beyond-code-github/wristband/README.md

 - [Install Vagrant](https://docs.vagrantup.com/v2/installation/)
 - [Install Ansible](https://docs.ansible.com/ansible/intro_installation.html)
+- `$ ansible-galaxy install bennojoy.openldap_server` to install the Ansible LDAP module:
 - `$ vagrant up` to spin the VM, provision will apply
 - `$ vagrant ssh` to ssh into the VM
-- Run the app using the command:
+- When inside the VM run the app using the command:

 PIPELINES='one,two'  \
 ENVIRONMENTS='qa-one,qa-two,staging-one,staging-two' \